 - In Cube, one of the rooms slices up a character with Razor Floss but the pieces don't fall apart for a few seconds.

 - In Equilibrium, the Dragon to the Big Bad is on the receiving end of one of these.
+After John Preston faces off with him in a Single-Stroke Battle, he stops, and has just enough time to turn his head before half his skull slides off and falls to the floor.

 - In HERO, during the demonstration of "death within ten paces", Nameless cuts up all the bookshelves in a single move.
 Naturally, the bookshelves don't actually fall apart until a few seconds after he's returned to the center of the room.